Letian-Wang/Server-Policy/Detailed tutorial on SSH.md

 3. If you want to log in your own account wighout password(which is safer), follow [Guide 3](#Guide-3) to generate public key

-#### 3. If you encount any problems, check the problem solving in [Guide 5](#guide-5) to see if any solution already existed
+#### 3. If you encount any problems, check [Guide 5](#guide-5) to see if any solution already existed

 #### 4. If you are managing SSH server, check some basic operations in [Guide 4](#guide-4)

-#### 4. Note: A common mis-manipulation is to run "ssh-keygen" on the server side, which shoule actually be done on your own computer to generate public key, but would affect others' use of ssh if the command is run on server.
+#### 5. Note: A common mis-manipulation is to run "ssh-keygen" on the server side, which shoule actually be done on your own computer to generate public key, but would affect others' use of ssh if the command is run on server.
+We should avoid doing this.

 #### Guide 1: if you are a client connecting to the server: (all commands are run on your local computer)